maths/moodle-qtype_stack/doc/en/About/Community.md

 # Community

 There is a large and growing community of STACK users.
 This includes large universities with many teachers and thousands of students, through to smaller setups.
-STACK is in regular use in English, Finnish, Sweedish, Japanese, German, Spanish and Portuguese.
+STACK is in regular use in English, Finnish, Swedish, Japanese, German, Spanish and Portuguese.
 If you are using STACK please let us know!

 A demonstration server is available in Edinburgh:  [https://stack.maths.ed.ac.uk/demo](https://stack.maths.ed.ac.uk/demo)